nevil2/cams-website/src/lib/content/bespoke.md

 To support the reporting of compleations of hill lists via the Scottish Mountaineering Club and its website, an on-line service was created for submissions and administration.

-The frontend is embeded with the SMC website.
+The frontend is embedded with the SMC website.

 The backend is deployed as a Hono server using D1 storage (deployed on Cloudflare).